Our ever-expanding team consists of experienced professionals, each with the necessary experience in storytelling, theatre and coaching

 Arjen Barel (1973) is director and trainer at Storytelling Centre and artistic director/producer at Storytelling Theatre Lab.
 He developed the Share to Connect method to put applied storytelling on the map worldwide.
 Until 2017 he was responsible for the programme of the Storytelling Festival, which he founded in 2008.
 Arjen teaches Storytelling and Presentation at the Hogeschool van Amsterdam.
 He also gives training courses for professionals in the use of storytelling in youth work and community work at various locations around the world.
 Travelling is in his blood.
 He has worked in Morocco, Palestine, Lithuania, Slovenia, Great Britain and Hungary.
 But he is also an enthusiastic holidaymaker.
 Even then, he can't stop storytelling and writes an extensive blog for his friends and family.
 Arjen is involved in performances as a dramaturge, director or writer.
 He has also written several books about storytelling.

 Luuk van der Vaart (1992) loves stories and humour.
 In 2017 he won the Audience Award of the Groninger Student Cabaret Festival and in 2020 he was the winner of the Amsterdam Student Cabaret Festival.
-With this background, he enjoys helping others in the field of storytelling and is the person to call and have a cup of coffee with.
+With this background, he enjoys working on some of our projects as freelance project manager.

 Fouad Lakbir guides young people in their creative development within his own foundation (Shokkin' Group Netherlands) and as a trainer at the Storytelling Centre.
 He likes to work on empowerment of young people, or meetings between young and old.
 Like no other he knows how to create a familiar environment and group feeling.